timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 (points, locations, nodes, etc.), and one memorizes a path or journey through these points, recalling the information along the way.
-Memorization with the Method of Loci would be performed before a speech was given, much the way our mental digestion takes place before expression of our blog posts.
+Much the way our mental digestion takes place before expression of our blog posts, the Method of Loci was used before a speech was given.

-Here, we see our practices comfortably situated amongst a long line of individuals who sought to remember what they've learned and who sought to remember what they wished to share.
+Here, we see our practices comfortably situated amongst a long historical line of individuals who sought to remember what they've learned and who sought to remember what they wished to share.
 In our youngest days,